/Blog

 23 · 9 · 2024 by Claire Styles

-We’ve been talking a lot lately about how to build a strong business case for your new digital EHS tool.
+We’ve been talking a lot lately about how to build a strong business case for your new digital EHS software.
 Now, it all comes down to the pitch—the moment all your preparation either pays off or flops.

 2. Show your CFO the money